Moncloa-Aravaca

 Moncloa-Aravaca is a district of the municipality of Madrid, Spain.
 It is located to the northwest of the city centre, spanning across both banks of the Manzanares.
 It is made up of the neighborhoods of Aravaca, Argüelles, Casa de Campo, Ciudad Universitaria, El Plantío, Valdemarín and Valdezarza.

+Moncloa-Aravaca is one of the 21 districts of Madrid, Spain, located in the northwestern part of the city.
+It is characterized by its blend of urban areas, extensive green spaces, and significant educational and governmental institutions.
+The district's varied landscape includes dense residential neighborhoods, sprawling university campuses, and large natural parks, making it one of Madrid's most diverse and significant districts [1, 5].